 • Works-in-Progress (.psd, .psp, .prproj, .fcpx)

 Of course, there are also many other types of files.
-The DemoUp Cliplister DAM even maintains 3D/AR models from brands and distributes them to leading retailers worldwide.
+The DemoUp Cliplister DAM even maintains 3D/AR models from brands and publishes them to leading retailers worldwide.

 What Is a Digital Asset Management System?

-A digital asset management system is a software application designed to organize, store, retrieve, and manage digital assets efficiently.
+A DAM system is a software application designed to organise, store, retrieve, and manage digital assets efficiently.

-The primary purpose of a DAM system is to centralize and streamline the management of these digital assets, making it easier for individuals or organizations to find and use their media files effectively.
+The primary purpose of a DAM solution is to centralise and streamline the management of these digital assets, making it easier for individuals or organisations to find and use their media files effectively.

-Why Do You Need a Digital Asset Management System?
+Why Do You Need Digital Asset Management Software?

 1. You Have Huge Volumes of Files